Skip to content

 Integration guide

 For backend developers integrating with Attesto.
 If you've been given an API key for an Attesto deployment and need to call it from your service, this is your starting point.
-If you're the operator running Attesto itself, see Quickstart instead.
+If you're the operator running your own Attesto instance, see the self-host quickstart instead.

 What you've been given